RetiredLake9230/RetiredLake9230/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Android Things
+- 🔭 I’m currently working on false asumptions
-- 🌱 I’m currently learning Android Stuff
+- 🌱 I’m currently learning incorrect information
-- 👯 I’m looking to collaborate on something
+- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with something
+- 🤔 I’m looking for help with everything
 - 💬 Ask me about the GOMP
-- 📫 How to reach me: RetiredLake#9230 (discord)
+- 📫 How to reach me: RetiredLake#9230 (imesages)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i made the GOMP
+- ⚡ Fun fact: i made nothing